-Score explanation: AMS now has a dedicated Planetary Health website (https://planetary-health.brown.edu/) which went live this year.
+Score explanation: The medical school has a dedicated Planetary Health website (https://planetary-health.brown.edu/).
 On that webpage, the school's education, impact, and innovation are highlighted to the public.
-We expect regular coverage of issues related to planetary health to come through the website.
-On the news portion of the Alpert Medical School website, there are occasionally articles and public events advertising regarding planetary health.
-Specifically, Today@Brown is a newsletter sent out to students and Brown community members which occasionally advertises planetary health events.
+There is regular coverage of issues related to planetary health to come through the website.
+On the news portion of the medical school website, there are occasionally articles and public events advertising regarding planetary health.
+Additionally, Today@Brown is a newsletter sent out to students and Brown community members which occasionally advertises planetary health events.